ronalddddd/proxy-cache/readme.md

 ## Optional Settings

 - `--ignore-regex`: Regular expression of a URL pattern to bypass cache.
-- `ttl`: TTL caching in milliseconds
+- `--ttl`: TTL caching in milliseconds, defaults to 600000ms (10 minutes).
-- `--mongodb-url`: Supply this to use the MongoDB adapter
+- `--mongodb-url`: Supply this to use the MongoDB adapter.
 - `--use-external-cache`: Enables storing cached objects in the external storage interface provided by the adapter, useful if you run multiple instances of the proxy.
 - `--watch-interval`: How long between each stale-cache check.
 Defaults to 30sec.
 - `--mem-usage`: Shows memory usage info every 30sec.